alanmejiamaza/Counting-Repeats/README.md

 # Counting-Repeats
-This repository is intended to count XDP hexameric repeats CCCTCT (or reverse complement)
+This repository is intended to count XDP hexameric repeats CCCTCT (or reverse complement) with 1-99 units.

 This tool requires fasta files and it uses seqkit (https://bioinf.shenwei.me/seqkit/).